rgyoung6/DBTCShinyTutorial/README.md

 launchDBTCShiny()
 ```

-Once run you a window will appear in your computers default web browser with the title screen for DBTCShiny (see below)
+Once run a window will appear in your computers default web browser with the title screen for DBTCShiny (see below)

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/df23f66c-c9a1-4364-b7ad-fa816fe61b79)